premature-babies

 • Your preterm baby will need at least 8-10 feeds a day.
 What’s more, the interval between feeds should not exceed more than 4 hours.

-To do: You want to ensure that your baby’s mattress is firm, and that there are no pillows in their crib.
-This will ensure that their back is amply supported, and in turn they get better sleep.
+To do: You want to ensure that your baby’s mattress is firm and that there are no pillows in their crib.
+This will ensure that their back is adequately supported and, in turn, that they get better sleep.

 Premature Babies: Scheduling Follow-Up Visits